-There are many different regulatory groups that oversee finance-related bodies and transactions, and the Office of the Comptroller of the Currency (OCC) is one of the most important of these groups.
+The Office of the Comptroller of the Currency (OCC) is one of the most important regulatory groups that oversee finance-related bodies and transactions.
 Founded in 1863, the OCC is an independent bureau within the US Department of the Treasury and its job is to oversee issues relating to national banks.

 In particular, the OCC charters and oversees national banks and federal bank branches, as well as any agencies of foreign banks operating in the United States.
 They expect banks to apply safe practices, whether the action is being performed by the bank or through a third party.
-The OCC is a powerful organization, and plays a critical role in the overall functioning of markets and the economy.
+The OCC is an independent branch of the Department of the Treasury responsible for ensuring that all national, federal and agencies of foreign banks and federal savings associations execute safe practices, deliver access to financial services, treat customers fairly, and meet compliance regulations.
+Itis a powerful organization, and plays a critical role in the overall functioning of markets and the economy.

 The OCC and Compliance